 The nearby roads are all busy with local traffic and parking, and parking is often quite expensive.
 Fines are expensive too and parking wardens are often walking around so make sure you put enough money in to cover for however long you will be.
 It is also really important to ensure you observe any time limits in the parking (usually there is a 4 hour limit).

 Due to the hassle with parking, many people prefer to arrive here by public transport or Uber.
 It is just so much easier and saves you a lot of drama.
 Public transport on either end of the walk is very easy.
-Plus if you aren’t driving back it means you can enjoy a nice cool beer at one of the bars or restaurants at the end of the walk!
+Plus if you aren’t driving back it means you can enjoy a nice glass of wine at one of the bars or restaurants at the end of the walk!

 So get to Bronte by bus from Circular Quay, do the Bronte to Bondi walk, and then get the bus from Bondi Beach back to Circular Quay – simple!
 The bus information is below.